R-W-Jones/DigitalGarden/src/site/notes/Emerging Trends and Future Outlook/Shared Mobility Solutions/Shared Mobility Solutions.md

 ## Back to Emerging Trends and Future Outlook

-For an overview of other emerging trends and future outlooks shaping the electric vehicle industry, return to the [[Emerging Trends and Future Outlook/Emerging Trends and Future Outlook\|Emerging Trends and Future Outlook]] section.
+For an overview of other emerging trends and future outlooks shaping the electric vehicle industry, return to the [[Emerging Trends and Future Outlook/Hub - Emerging Trends and Future Outlook\|Hub - Emerging Trends and Future Outlook]] section.